A woman confidently holds a syringe in her hand

 Understanding how alcohol is metabolized by our body is crucial for making informed decisions about alcohol consumption.
 By cutting back and drinking mindfully, we give our body enough time to effectively metabolize alcohol.

-Now that we understand the intricate relationship between alcohol and insulin resistance, it's time to discuss the importance of mindful drinking.
+Now that we understand the intricate relationship between alcohol and insulin resistance, it's time to discuss how we can go about increasing insulin sensitivity to prevent alcohol from tipping the balance.
 It's not about completely eliminating alcohol from your life, but rather making informed choices and practicing moderation to support your overall well-being.

 1. Drink Mindfully